maylay/postActiv/INSTALL.md

 //$config['db']['schemacheck'] = 'runtime';
 ```

-**This will degrade performance however since it runs a database integrity
+**This will degrade performance however, since it runs a database integrity
 check on every page load.
 If you have shell access, this setting
 should be disabled.**